 Although it is generally accepted that, in an individual, CA/C and AC/A ratios exist in broadly inverse or reciprocal relationships (with a high AC/A accompanying a low CA/C, and vice versa12-17), this concept does not convey much meaning.
-It may be slightly easier if it is rephrased as "if someone drives their vergence from blur, they don't drive accommodation as much from disparity".
+It may be slightly easier if it is re-phrased as 'if someone drives their vergence from blur, they don't drive accommodation as much from disparity'.

 How does this work?
 Table 1 illustrates responses we could typically find in the laboratory or on clinical tests.
-An "ideal" response to a target at 33cm (in an adult with a 60mm IPD) would be 3D of accommodation and 3 metre angles (MA1) or $18\Delta$ of vergence).
-In fact, because accommodative lag is typical, few people accommodate completely to a blur target, so while vergence is usually almost perfect at $18\Delta$ (or 3MA) to a disparity-only target, 2.5D of accommodation (or often much less) is common.
-So a typical normal AC/A ratio would be $4.8\Delta:1D$ (0.8MA:1D) and a typical normal CA/C ratio would be of $0.14D:1\Delta$ or 0.83D:1MA.
-If the D and MA responses of the "Normal" example in Table 1 are compared, they show to do 3MA of vergence to the 3D of accommodation the target demands.
+An 'ideal' response to a target at 33 cm (in an adult with a 60 mm IPD) would be 3D of accommodation and 3 metre angles (MA\) or $18^{\Delta}$ , of vergence).
+In fact, because accommodative lag is typical, few people accommodate completely to a blur target, so while vergence is usually almost perfect at $18^{\Delta}$ (or 3MA) to a disparity-only target, 2.5D of accommodation (or often much less) is common.
+So a typical normal AC/A ratio would be $4.8^{\Delta}$ :1D (0.8MA:1D) and a typical normal CA/C ratio would be $0.14D:1^{\Delta}$ or 0.83D:1MA.
+If the D and MA responses of the 'Normal' example in Table 1 are compared, they show that it is normal to converge a little more than to accommodate to disparity stimuli (prisms), and to accommodate a bit more than convergence to blur stimuli (lenses).